MDS-book/MDS-book/README.md

 This is the main repository for supplementary material (such as Python scripts or figures) for the MDS book.

 Content:
-- The folder `code` contains jupyter notebooks and Python scripts with all code snippets from the book -- sometimes with a few additional examples.
+- The folder `code` contains jupyter notebooks with all code snippets from the book -- sometimes with a few additional examples.

 - The folder `python_listings` contains all Python functions and classes that are listed in the "List of Python Listings" at the end of the MDS book.
 These are functions that are intended for re-use.
 Everything else can be found in the folder `code`.